- By: Pedro Candeias

 You plan three Strength session during the week – Monday, Wednesday, Friday, for example.
-Each one of them will be dedicated to concentric maximum effort, eccentric maximum effort and isometric maximum effort, respectively.
+Each one of them will be dedicated to the concentric maximum effort, eccentric maximum effort, and isometric maximum effort, respectively.

-Even if you don’t have equipment to make them training strength traditional exercises you can stimulate your students using this strategy.
-There are several body weight exercises that will meet this purpose.
+Even if you don’t have the equipment to make them training strength traditional exercises you can stimulate your students using this strategy.
+There are several bodyweight exercises that will meet this purpose.
 And you can also increase resistance with the help of a partner.

 If you are reading this to train Karate athletes and not only students you must assure that they lift big weights!